Honors and Awards

 Graduating economics majors who have compiled outstanding academic records at Hopkins are awarded Honors in Economics.
 Note of the honor appears in the Commencement program and on the student’s final transcript.
-The guidelines for Honors are as follows:
+To receive honors, students must have:

-- All economics courses applied to the major have to be taken in the department
+- Taken all economics courses applied to the major within the Economics Department.

-- A grade point average of at least 3.5 for all economics courses
+- A GPA of at least 3.5 for all economics courses.

-The Senior Thesis is required for those who wish to be considered for Departmental Honors and optional for all other seniors.
-You are to register for the course in both fall and spring semesters.
+The senior thesis is required for those who wish to be considered for departmental honors and optional for all other seniors.
+Students are to register for the course in both fall and spring semesters.
 For fall semester there are no credits; for spring semester (when the thesis is completed) there are 5 credits.

 One faculty member is listed as the official course instructor.
 Students should meet with this faculty member early in the fall semester.
-You should understand that their main task is to help you sort through topics and find a specific thesis supervisor — almost always a regular faculty member in the Department of Economics.
+The faculty member’s main task is to help students sort through topics and find a specific thesis supervisor — almost always a regular faculty member in the Department of Economics.
 Professor Gersovitz may supervise some theses, but others will be supervised by other members of the department (matching faculty expertise with student topics).

-In the fall semester your task is to find a topic and find a supervisor, and having done this to get a good start on the thesis itself.
+In the fall semester, students should find a topic and a supervisor and then get a good start on the thesis itself.
 Professor Gersovitz will help with this.
-Your task in the spring will be to complete the thesis, under the direction of your personal supervisor.
+In the spring, students should complete the thesis, under the direction of their personal supervisor.